 Battle with your wits and skills and be the best of the best.
-Not only does it promote fun and unity in the office, it also encourages teamwork and company pride throughout the organization.
+Not only does it promote fun and unity in the office, but it also encourages teamwork and company pride throughout the organization.
 It gets everyone in a good mood and allows for a much-needed break from all that hard work.

 How do I host an office Olympics?